creatis-myriad/creatis-myriad.github.io/collections/_tutorials/tutorial-optimal-transport.md

 ### **Limits for practical applications**

-Although properties of existence and uniqueness have been demonstrated for optimal transport for the formulation of Kantorovich, as well as equivalence between Monge and Kantorovich's formulation under certain conditions, there remains several major practical limitions for optimal transport to be directly applied in large dimension :
+Although properties of existence and uniqueness have been demonstrated for optimal transport for the Kantorovich formulation, as well as equivalence between Monge and Kantorovich's formulations under certain conditions, there remains several major practical limitations for optimal transport to be directly applied in high dimensionality:
-- If the source and target distributions respectively have respectively $$m$$ and $$n$$ supports points, the solution of optimal transport can be found at best at cost $$O((n+m)nm\log(n+m))$$, which is way to expensive for large datasets.
+- If the source and target distributions have respectively $$m$$ and $$n$$ supports points, the solution of optimal transport can be found at best at cost $$O((n+m)nm\log(n+m))$$, which is way to expensive for large datasets.
 - The optimal transport plan can be "noisy" or "irregular" with respect to inputs.
-- The optimal solution $$P^*$$ may not be unique and has no meaningful Jacobian with respect to inputs $$X$$ or $$Y$$, as illustrated if Figure 4.
+- The optimal solution $$P^*$$ may not be unique and has no meaningful Jacobian with respect to inputs $$X$$ or $$Y$$, as illustrated in Figure 4.
-- The optimal transport plan is bound to the points that are given when its computed.
-One important question is what happens when a new point is given.
+- The optimal transport plan is bound to the points that are given when it is computed.
+One important unanswered question is what happens when a new point is given.
--  One may want to compute an optimal transport between distributions that don't live in the same space or that different mass (non equal to 1).
-It that possible and how to do it ?
+-  One may want to compute an optimal transport between distributions that don't live in the same space or that have different masses (non equal to 1).
+Is that possible and how to do it?
 -  The computation of Wasserstein distance suffers from the curse of dimensionality.

 <div style="text-align:center">